 Closed: Dec. – Feb.

 Admission: 200 yen (adults), 100 yen (children)

 Closed: Wednesday, Friday

 Only a short walk from Seibu-Chichibu station will take you to the ancient Chichibu Shrine which was first established over 2000 years ago.
 Located in center of Chichibu City, this shrine is known for its well-preserved architecture and ornate carvings that adorn the walls.
-Many of these carvings are said to have been created by the famous artist Jingoro Hidari.
+In fact, the famous artist Jingoro Hidari apparently created many of these carvings.
 As you survey the outside of the shrine you’ll notice three cheerful monkeys, a tiger mother with a leopard style pattern, and a blue dragon.
 There is a local legend about a dragon that lived in a nearby pond and terrorized.
 Since the priest had chained the carved wooden dragon, the dragon never appeared.
 All sculpted with exquisite details that truly makes Chichibu Shrine unique.

 Address: 1-3 Banbacho, Chichibu-shi, Saitama

 Access: 3-min walk from Chichibu Station (Chichibu Railway), 15-min walk from Seibu-Chichibu Station (Seibu Chichibu Line)